Romelium/FrameSVG/README.md

 *   **Network Efficiency:** SVGs are text-based.
 When served with Gzip or Brotli compression, they can load significantly faster than GIFs.
 *   **Flexible Tooling:** Available as a [Web App](https://framesvg.romelium.cc), CLI tool, and Python library.
 *   **Highly Configurable:** Fine-tune the vectorization process (speckle filtering, smoothing, color precision) to balance quality vs. file size.
+*   **Variable Frame Rate Support:** Preserves the specific duration of each frame from the original GIF.

 ## 🎨 Examples